 To my surprise, the entire theater was full.
 One of those huge ones, too.
 And though it is true that it was opening weekend, I didn’t expect this film to draw in that kind of audience.
 (Also, side note: to my surprise x2, the girl sitting next to me was reading Harry Potter.
 I thought I was the only one who brought books to movies to read while waiting for the movie to start!
 I wish we could be best friends.
 I need friends like that.)

-So, where to begin… Well, for those of you who don’t know what it’s about, here’s my book review, in which I describe the plot, characters, etc. The movie…well, let’s just say it had the bones of the text, but the story itself was entirely different.
+So, where to begin… Well, for those of you who don’t know what it’s about, here’s my book review, in which I describe the plot, characters, etc.

 I’ll begin with the casting/characters.
 Our main character, who in the book is nameless—like everyone else—is played by Natalie Portman.